JavaLior/JavaLior/README.md

 Hello, everything that will be post here is a school project that is made in Java.

-As I have a little knowledge in Java i think keeping the project in here would make things a little bit easier for me.
+As I have a little knowledge in Java i think keeping the project in here would make things a much easier.

 In case you would like to assist me in my project I'm available either on discord(JuggerTac#2022) or twitter (@JuggerTac)